DevriX/muauth-mailchimp/readme.md

 This plugin uses <a href="https://github.com/drewm/mailchimp-api">MailChimp API</a> lib by <a href="https://github.com/drewm">@drewm</a> to make API calls with MailChimp servers.

+This plugin requires the parent plugin <a href="https://github.com/elhardoum/multisite-auth">Multisite Auth</a>

 ## Preview

 <img src="http://i.imgur.com/sPOHOMo.png" alt="admin setings preview" />